 C v Bolton NHS Foundation Trust (2019): Obstetric negligence case, in which the disclosure of mobile phone video footage of the delivery proved that the timings in the hospital notes were inaccurate, and the midwife failed to recognise a shoulder dystocia, leading to acute hypoxia and quadriplegic cerebral palsy.

-S v South Tees Hospitals NHS Trust (2019): Complex claim involving a delay in detecting swelling of the optic nerve in a young child, as a result, the Claimant in blind.
+S v South Tees Hospitals NHS Trust (2019): Complex claim involving a delay in detecting swelling of the optic nerve in a young child, resulting in blindness.
 Breach of duty has been admitted, but causation remains under investigation.

 H v Rizvi, Garstang & Fernandes (2019): Above-knee amputation suffered as a result of the admitted negligence of 3 GPs to refer the Claimant urgently to hospital.
 As a consequence of the delay, he developed septic shock, leading to the need for a life-saving amputation.